corda/corda-docs-portal/content/en/apps/payments/send-payments.md

 ##  Download files from Customer Hub

-The CorDapps that make up the Corda Payments solution are made available to Corda Enterprise customers by agreement.
-Once your Corda account manager has arranged access, you can download the Corda Payments files via the Corda Enterprise Customer Hub.
+The CorDapps that make up the Corda Payments solution are made available to Corda Enterprise and trial customers by agreement.
+Once your Corda account manager has arranged access, you can download the Corda Payments files via the Corda Enterprise Customer Hub trial login.

-To install Corda Payments Technical Preview, go to the [Corda Customer Hub](https://customerhub.r3.com/s/).
+To install Corda Payments Technical Preview, go to the Trial section of the [Corda Customer Hub](https://customerhub.r3.com/s/r3-customcommunitylogin).

 ## Get access to the Modulr Sandbox for individual nodes